 In most cases, EKG changes have good correlation with the degree of hyperkalemia.
 There is a predictable EKG progression as the serum potassium becomes more elevated.

 The first and most common change is a progressive increase in the amplitude of the T wave, which becomes tall, thin, narrow-based and peaked “tented”.
-QT Interval may be normal or shortened 3.
+QT interval may be normal or shortened 2.

-Moderate Hyperkalemia: Serum potassium level > 6.5 mEq/L is associated with disturbance in the whole Conduction System (Atria, AV Node and Ventricular Branches).
+Serum potassium level >6.5 mEq/L is associated with disturbance in the whole conduction system (atria, AV node and ventricular branches).

-P wave increases in duration and decreases in amplitude, and may disappear.
+P wave increases in duration and decreases in amplitude, or may disappear.
 PR and QRS intervals widen with bizarre QRS morphology.
 T wave remains tall and peaked but is wider.

-Severe Hyperkalemia: At serum potassium level > 8.0 mEq/L the P wave disappears and a progressive widening of the QRS complex, and the T wave is fused with the QRS obliteration of the ST Segment occurs, culminating in a sine-wave morphology.
+At serum potassium level > 8.0 mEq/L the P wave disappears andthere is a progressive widening of the QRS complex, and the T wave is fused with the QRS obliteration of the ST Segment occurs, culminating in a sine-wave morphology.

 This rhythm is a pre-terminal event, can degenerate into ventricular fibrillation or asystole if the cardiac membrane is not stabilized.